 Girl Scout of Utah Camps are proud to be accredited by the American Camp Association (ACA) and meet its high standards for program design and activities, site and food service, transportation, health and wellness, operation management, and human resources.

 Girl Scouts of Utah is requiring COVID-19 testing for all campers and staff.
-Please note that our testing protocols have changed from the initial information we shared in April about testing for camp.
-Fortunately, COVID-19 PCR tests are now widely available making our new testing protocols possible.
+Please note that our testing protocols have changed effective July 21, 2021.
+This information is different from the initial information we shared in April, as well as the information we had previously shared leading up to this date.
+Fortunately, COVID-19 PCR tests are now widely available, making our new testing protocols possible.
 All camp operations this summer are subject to change due to the very fluid situation with COVID-19.

 - It is up to campers and families to find a testing site and secure an appointment if appointments are required.

 - There are many testing options in Utah, including sites operated by healthcare providers, private labs, and TestUtah.

 - For more information on how to access testing from the major healthcare providers and how to make your experience as smooth as possible, click on the links below.

 - Find testing locations near me

 - Steward Health Care